ZEISS-PiWeb/PiWeb-Api/BUILDING.md

 * do NOT do development on "master" branch
 * use GitHub forks and pull requests, but do NOT merge to "master" branch
     * use development or feature branches instead
+* put release notes into WHATSNEW.txt
 * tag release with "v<version_number>", e.g. "v1.0.1"
+* NuGet package is automatically built by AppVeyor
-* publish automatically built NuGet package from AppVeyor to nuget.org
+* publish NuGet package from AppVeyor to nuget.org
 * merge release tag to master branch

 Comprehensive